OmniSIFT: Modality-Asymmetric Token Compression for Efficient Omni-modal Large Language Models: Method

 \textbf{Vision-Guided Semantic Interaction.} VGAS utilizes a lightweight cross-attention mechanism, where the audio tokens serve as queries $\mathbf{Q}_a$, while the pruned video tokens constitute the keys $\mathbf{K}_v$ and values $\mathbf{V}_v$.
 Specifically, the attention operation is formulated as:

 where $d$ denotes the dimension of the attention head.
-This process produces context-aware audio representations $\mathbf{H}_a^{(t)} \in \mathbb{R}^{n_a \times D}$, in which each audio token incorporates visual information to highlight acoustic features that are semantically aligned with the observed scene.
+This process produces visually contextualized audio representations $\mathbf{H}_a^{(t)} \in \mathbb{R}^{n_a \times D}$, in which each audio token incorporates visual information to highlight acoustic features that are semantically aligned with the observed scene.
+To preserve the original audio semantics, VGAS further applies a residual connection:

-\textbf{Saliency Scoring and Token Selection.} The context-aware audio representations $\mathbf{H}_a^{(t)}$ are projected through a two-layer MLP followed by a sigmoid activation function to compute a scalar saliency score for each audio token:
+\textbf{Saliency Scoring and Token Selection.} The residual-enhanced audio representations $\tilde{\mathbf{H}}_a^{(t)}$ are projected through a two-layer MLP followed by a sigmoid activation function to compute a scalar saliency score for each audio token:

 These individual scores constitute the saliency sequence $\mathbf{s}_a^{(t)} = \{s_{a,j}^{(t)}\}_{j=1}^{n_a}$.
 Subsequently, given the audio retention ratio $\alpha_a$, a TopK operator is utilized to select the $\hat{n}_a = \alpha_a n_a$ tokens with the highest scores, resulting in the pruned audio sequence $\hat{\mathbf{Z}}_a^{(t)}$.